Exploring London: Things to Do & Travel Guide (Updated 2024)

 When you’re in the Westminster area, you can also head up to Trafalgar Square, which has a lot to see in the area.
 Also in the area is the London Eye.

-Moving eastwards is the famous St. Paul’s Cathedral, London’s architectural pride completed in 1710.
+Moving eastwards is the famous St. Paul’s Cathedral, one of the city’s architectural icons, completed in 1710.
 You can worship there for free but visiting will cost you.
 I haven’t been inside myself.

 Two of my favourite parts of the Tower of London were the old chapel and graffiti.

 I recently got to visit the Tower of London, famous for its many prisoners like Anne Boleyn and its ravens that haunt the tower.
-Of course the Tower has an extremely fascinating history but I felt it was overpriced at £30.
-I don’t want to say you should miss it because you get to see some really cool things; for example, Henry VIII’s armour and centuries-old graffiti carved by Tower prisoners.
+You get to see some really cool things; for example, Henry VIII’s armour and centuries-old graffiti carved by Tower prisoners.
 You also get to see the interior of the Palace that was once at the Tower as well as a chapel English kings have prayed in since William the Conquerer.
 But I also felt that for the amount of history, there was a shocking lack of information available.
-So again, whether or not you want to pay the hefty entrance price is up to you.
+I think the price is quite steep for but history lovers, it has some very cool things.

 If you just walk and see the outsides of these places, you can probably do so in a day.
 But London definitely deserves more than a day and exploration beyond the tourist areas.